carpentries-incubator/hpc-intro/LAYOUT.md

 directory is a self-contained Git repository (i.e., there are no submodules or clever tricks with symbolic links).

-1.  `README.md`: initially a copy of this repository's README file.
-It should be overwritten with short description of the lesson, but should include the following blockquote to help people find these
+1.   `README.md`: A short description of the lesson.
+Please include the following blockquote to help people find these instructions:
-    instructions:

     ~~~
     > Please see [https://github.com/swcarpentry/lesson-example][swc-lesson-example]